A story of friendship

 How the See Every Colour campaign helped Gigi and Luka to discover new colours in their lives

 TBILISI, May 2018 –Luka Nadaraia is a 12 year old boy who loves art and music and lives in the small western Georgian town of Zugdidi.
 When Luka first met Gigi as part of the UNICEF campaign “See Every Colour”, he did not know much about people with disabilities.
 Luka learned about Gigi, a 13 year old boy with autism spectrum disorder through the campaign and was fascinated that Gigi was a painter.
+The two-year campaign See Every Colour was supported by USAID and the European Union.

 “I went to meet Gigi to talk about our experiences and to get to know each other.
 I wanted to learn more from him about his painting,” said Luka.